 The first $250 of the cost is usually non-deductible.

-Unless your claim includes depreciation or repairs, the ATO says that the first $250 worth of uni student tax deductions cannot be claimed on a tax return.
+UPDATE: this is only relevant if the expense was incurred before 1 July 2022.
+Unless your claim includes depreciation or repairs, the ATO says that the first $250 worth of education related expenses cannot be claimed on a tax return.

-This means if your expenses for the year only included fees, textbooks, stationery and travel, you need to deduct $250 from your total before adding it to your tax return.
+This means if your expenses were incurred before 1 July 2022 and only included fees, textbooks, stationery and travel, you need to deduct $250 from your total before adding it to your tax return.